mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 4. Around 10 times or more: stick a piece of spare photo paper to it (starting with very light squeegee pressure, increasing to medium), then pull it off.
 5. Stop when it feels only slightly tacky.
 There’s a very fine line between “too strong to pull off” and “too weak to do its job”.
 It takes practice.
 6. Apply the transfer paper to the photo, carefully avoiding introduction of bubbles, then lightly roll it down with a rubber roller (or you can manage with fingers).
 Again, the use of the right amount of force takes some practice.
 7. Adjust your expectations.
-Even with the above steps, you'll probably have some failed pieces (torn because the masking was too strong, or discolored because it was too weak.)
+Even with the above steps, you're certain to have some failed pieces (torn because the masking was too strong, or discolored because it was too weak.)
 Fortunately, it's not difficult to cut replacement pieces.

 ### Step 10: Trim the masking